Spin stiffness and resilience phase transition in a noisy toric-rotor code: Spin stiffness and a resilience order parameter

-Using the above relation, we can determine the different phases of the noisy toric-rotor code model.
-First, we consider the high-noise regime when the noise width is greater than $\sigma_c\approx0.89$ or the temperature is greater than $T_c$.
+Using the above relation, we can determine the different phases of the noisy toric-rotor code.
+First, we consider the high-noise regime, where the noise width is greater than $\sigma_c \approx 0.89$, or equivalently the temperature is greater than $T_c$.
 In this phase, $\rho_s = 0$, and therefore the fidelity $\mathcal{F}_\phi$ is equal to $\mathcal{F}$ for all values of $\phi$.
-On the other hand, we recall that the fidelity $\mathcal{F}_\phi$ represents the probability that the effect of noise leads to a logical gate $W_{\bar{y}} (\phi)$.
-Therefore, it can be concluded that in the high-noise phase, the toric-rotor mixed state occupies different logical states $|\Psi_{\phi,0}\rangle$ with equal probabilities.
+We recall that we consider the postselected density matrix of the system conditioned on the zero-syndrome measurement outcome, where the fidelity $\mathcal{F}_\phi$ corresponds to the probability that the noise effectively implements a logical gate $W_{\bar{y}}(\phi)$.
+In other words, $\mathcal{F}_\phi$ corresponds to the probability of a logical error occurring in the logical subspace of the code.
+Therefore, it can be concluded that in the high-noise phase, the toric-rotor mixed state populates the different logical states $|\Psi_{\phi,0}\rangle$ with equal probability.
 This implies that complete decoherence occurs within the logical subspace when the noise width is greater than $\sigma_c$.
-Conversely, in the low-noise phase, where $\sigma <\sigma_c$, since $\rho_s \neq 0$, $\mathcal{F}_\phi$ is a Gaussian function of $\phi$ that peaks at $\phi=0$ and decays as $\phi$ increases.
-This implies that in the low-noise phase, the probability of different logical states is different and the system retains a finite degree of coherence.
-In other words, the KT phase in the $XY$ model corresponds to a coherent phase for the logical subspace of the toric-rotor code while the disordered phase corresponds to a decoherent phase.
+Conversely, in the low-noise phase, where $\sigma < \sigma_c$, since $\rho_s \neq 0$, $\mathcal{F}_\phi$ is a Gaussian function of $\phi$ that peaks at $\phi = 0$ and decays as $\phi$ increases.
+This implies that in the low-noise phase, the logical sectors occur with different probabilities and the system retains a finite degree of coherence in the logical subspace.
+In other words, the KT phase in the $XY$ model corresponds to a partially coherent phase for the logical subspace of the toric-rotor code, while the disordered phase corresponds to a fully decoherent phase.